finite-element/finite-element-course/doc/source/implementation.rst

    py.test test_script.py

+on the Bash command line or:

+   run test/test_script.py

-replacing ``test_script.py`` with the appropriate options.
+from within Python, replacing ``test_script.py`` with the appropriate test file name.
 The ``-x`` option to ``py.test`` will cause the test to stop at the first failure it finds, which is often the best place to start fixing a problem.
 For those familiar with debuggers, the ``--pdb`` option will drop you into the Python debugger at the first error.

 Coding style and commenting
 ---------------------------